 Your body was simply not built to function without a sufficient supply of vitamin B12 throughout its lifetime.
 I can’t overemphasize the importance of insuring you are getting adequate B12.

 Since vitamin B12 is present in natural form only in animal sources of food, strict vegetarians and vegans are very high on the list of those who can expect to be B12 deficient.

 The leading cause of vitamin B12 deficiency is food-cobalamin malabsorption syndrome.
-This condition results when your stomach lining loses its ability to produce intrinsic factor, a protein that binds to vitamin B12 and allows your body to absorb it into your bloodstream at the end of your small intestine.
+This condition results when your stomach lining loses its ability to produce intrinsic factor, a protein that binds to vitamin B12 and allows your body to absorb it into your bloodstream at

 Other sources of vitamin B12 deficiency include: